AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 # Modify docroot to improve security

-In a standard installation with an Apache web server, Magento is installed to the default web root: `/var/www/html/magento2`.
+In a standard installation with an Apache web server, Adobe Commerce and Magento Open Source is installed to the default web root: `/var/www/html/magento2`.

 Within the `magento2` folder are:

 -  /pub/